 A former session drummer, White founded Earth, Wind & Fire in the late 1960’s.
 The group went to sell more than 90 million albums worldwide, displaying a flashy and eclectic musical style that incorporated his influences from growing up in Memphis, Tennessee, and at the influential Chicago music labels Chess and Okeh.

 White is also the older brother of current Earth, Wind & Fire member Verdine White, and former member Fred White.
-Maurice served as the band’s main songwriter and record producer, and was co-lead singer (along with Philip Bailey).
+Maurice served as the band’s main songwriter, record producer and co-lead singer (along with Philip Bailey).
 White has won seven Grammys, and was nominated for 21 Grammys in total.

 White was diagnosed with Parkinson’s Disease in the late 1980’s, which led him to eventually stop touring with Earth, Wind & Fire in 1994.
 However, White retained executive control of the band, and remained active in the music business.